SAP-samples/teched2025-AI162/exercises/ex7/README.md

 For each of the branches that reference one of our document types, add an ***Extraction*** step.
 <br>![](/exercises/ex7/images/ex7_2_10.png)

-14. Fill each of these extraction steps with a schema version ID that matches a schema corresponding to the document type.<br>If you followed all excercises you should have one schema created for each document type.<br>
+14. Fill each of these extraction steps with a schema version ID that matches a schema corresponding to the document type.<br>If you followed all exercises you should have one schema created for each document type.<br>
-To get the version IDs, use a second browser tab, navigate to the schema UI and copy the version ID from the URL of each schema as done in the previous section of this excercise.
+To get the version IDs, use a second browser tab, navigate to the schema UI and copy the version ID from the URL of each schema as done in the previous section of this exercise.
 <br>![](/exercises/ex7/images/ex7_2_11.png)

 ## Step 3 - Test your workflow